martzyx/clerkshortcutpro/README.md

-# Keyboard Shortcuts Script for my.clerk.io UI
+# Shortcuts for my.clerk.io UI

-This user-friendly script facilitates interaction with the my.clerk.io user interface by enabling keyboard shortcuts.
+This user-friendly extension facilitates interaction with the my.clerk.io user interface by enabling keyboard shortcuts and workflow automation.
 It is designed to enhance your efficiency and make navigation smoother.
 The following keyboard shortcuts are currently available:

-- Enter Key: Confirm and Proceed
+- Confirm and Proceed (default key is 'Enter')
-- Escape Key: Cancel and Return
+- Cancel and Return (default key is 'Escape')

+The following workflow automation is available:
+- Delete standard search designs

 ## Installation